aardjon/trad/doc/architecture.md

 The usage of the [Clean Architecture](#41-flexibility-maintainability-testability-qreq-1-qreq-2-qreq-3-qreq-6) pattern and consistent decoupling and encapsulating details also supports us in adapting to external changes or different platforms.
-Additionally, we use the [Flutter 3](https://flutter.dev/) framework for GUI and hardware abstraction because it allows to easily transfer the app to different platforms.
+Additionally, we use the [Flutter 3](https://flutter.dev/) framework on the mobile app part for GUI and hardware abstraction because it allows to easily transfer the app to different platforms.
 However, Flutter itself shall be kept an implementation detail and therefore only be used within the `infrastructure` ring.

 ## 4.6 Security (QREQ-11)